larsgk/device-discovery/docs/explainer.md

 Inspection of factory floors, engine rooms, etc. will benefit from field workers to be able to quickly obtain readings from sensors in the vicinity.
 Connection can be wired or wireless depending on the setup.
-Assuming the diagnostics SW is a PWA (being offline will be a common case), the engineer should be able to discover and interact with trusted devices without the need to go through the current flow of provisioning for every single sensor.
+Assuming the diagnostics software is a PWA (being offline will be a common case), the engineer should be able to discover and interact with trusted devices without the need to go through the current flow of provisioning for every single sensor.